CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 ## Create and Configure the VMs

 The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
-This section assumes a basic level of VirtualBox experience.
+This section assumes you have a basic level of VirtualBox experience.

 ### Download and Install the Software